angular-schule/website-articles/blog/2026-03-mini-typescript-hero/README.md

 **⚠️ Conflict detection**

 Using Prettier or ESLint plugins that also sort imports?
 Run "Check for configuration conflicts" to detect if multiple tools are fighting over your imports.
+This would have saved me a lot of fiddling in the past.

 ## Wait, Doesn't VS Code Already Have This?